lta-rs/lta-rs/README.md

 }
 ```

+### General advice
+- Reuse `LTAClient` as it holds a connection pool internally
+- Reduce the number of times you call the API, take a look at the `Update Freq` in the documentation andprevent
+yourself from getting blacklisted.
+Use a caching mechanism.
+- Prefer `async` APIs over writing your own implementation for concurrent requests.

 ### Getting help
 - You can get help via github issues.
 I will try my best to respond to your queries :smile: